jourquin/Nodus/test/README.md

 ## Coverage

+- `NodusEsriLayerDatabaseTest`: actual layer initialization from temporary shapefiles and H2 synchronization by `NUM`, independent of SQL row order.
+Checks dates, decimals and repeated refreshes; rejects incompatible row counts, columns, widths and decimal scales.
+Unknown or duplicate identifiers must leave every DBF row unchanged.
+Expected rejection messages are captured and asserted, so passing tests do not print misleading errors.
+- `NodusEsriLayerEditingTest`: point/link insertion, deletion and removal of the last record;
+  consistency of SQL rows, geometry, attributes and identifier indexes; replacing and clearing SQL filters; and saving/reloading `.shp`, `.shx` and `.dbf` files after edits.
+Includes quoted text and decimal values, and a regression for the spurious identifier zero created by adding a blank record before assigning its actual identifier.
+- `NodusEsriLayerStyleTest`: result widths, colors and point radii, preservation of shared styles, zero-to-nonzero visibility, restoring normal styles, SQL exclusions while displaying results, and simplified styling at the zoom threshold or when styles are disabled.
+- `NodusDrawingAttributesTest`: scoped style properties, positive/negative/default colors, fallback colors, and replacing old settings when properties are reloaded.
 - `SetJVMArgsTest`: migration of legacy JVM argument files, preservation of heap and custom settings, backups, repeated runs, and leaving current or customized scripts intact.
 Shell execution checks the generated options using simulated Java 11, 16, 17, 25 and 27 version